What is an Optometrist?

 What is the workplace of an Optometrist like?

 Optometrists operate in a fast-paced professional environment.
-Most patient visits can last for no longer than 15 minutes, which is typically all the time required to run the battery of tests, so there is often a high volume of patients that come through an optometrist's doors.
+Most patient visits last for 15 - 30 minutes, which is typically all the time required to run the battery of tests, so there is often a high volume of patients that come through an optometrist's doors.
 Many optometrists enjoy the number of different people they get to meet and interact with on any given day, so it helps to be a personable individual who enjoys the company of others.

 Optometrists are also known as: